lasaydsa/bylaws/README.md

     e.
 To write updates to send via email to everyone on the organization's email list at least once per month

-10. The duties of the Vice-Chair shall be:
+10. The duties of the LASA Coordinator shall be:

     a.
-To assist the Chair in their responsibilities and be prepared to be delegated some responsibilities of the Chair
+To facilitate outreach and partnerships with other clubs at LASA

     b.
-To fulfill the Chair's responsibilities in absence of the Chair
+To manage relationships with LASA faculty and Education Austin

      c.
-To fill in for other officers in their absence, when necessary
+To facilitate general outreach with students on campus, and may attract new members

-11. The duties of the Secretary shall be:
+12. The duties of the Secretary shall be:

     a.
 To take minutes at general meetings